QALB-Boy/blog/_posts/2017-04-06-xinboy-gamified-learning-platform.markdown

 ---
 When I was studying Physics at the University of London Royal Holloway, I had an idea.
 What if there was a way to help teach poor kids and adults through an app?

 My ambition is to help everyone.
-The Islamic World had the best education system in the world back in the day.
-I want to revive that spirit.
 I want to help everyone from being left behind in education.

 xinboy is “heart boy”.
 Like “Game Boy”.